MetaMask/metamask-sdk/packages/sdk-socket-server/README.md

 # Debug SDK Socket Server Locally

-This guide provides instructions for setting up and debugging the SDK socket server locally, as well as using Docker and Ngrok for broader testing, including integration with MetaMask Mobile app.
+This guide provides instructions for setting up and debugging the SDK socket server locally, as well as using Docker Compose for broader testing, including integration with MetaMask Mobile app.

 ## Prerequisites

 - Node.js and Yarn installed
-- Docker installed (for Docker-based setup)
+- Docker and Docker Compose installed (for Docker-based setup)
-- Ngrok account and CLI tool installed
+- Ngrok account and CLI tool installed (for external access testing)

 ## Local Setup